-Scarcity is something many of us can plan for.
-If the electricity goes out, we have flashlights and candles at the ready.
-If there is a drought, we can take shorter showers or let the lawn wither under the summer sun.
-But these examples pale in comparison to the hardship shortages impose on HIV/AIDS clinics in sub-Saharan Africa.
-There, scarcity fairly often means death.
+Scarcity of resources at HIV/AIDS clinics in sub-Saharan Africa often means death.
 The clinics rely on outsiders whose donations and supplies may be delayed due to poorly developed infrastructure, logistical problems, and even corruption.
 In the past, doctors, directors, and practitioners had to guess at the most effective way to allocate or ration those scarce resources.
 But new research from Sarang Deo (Assistant Professor of Managerial Economics and Decision Sciences at the Kellogg School of Management) shows how to make more rational decisions about rationing.

 “If you run an HIV/AIDS clinic in a place like rural Malawi or rural Zambia, you have problems on all sides,” Deo says.
 “You depend absolutely on a scarce resource: antiretroviral drugs [ARVs].
 But you have no control over the size of the shipment of drugs you will get [or] when you will get it.
 There are thousands more people who need ARVs than you can hope to treat, but to start someone on ARV treatment and then stop can be worse than not starting treatment at all.”